 Salinas River Flowing “Live Stream”

-When the “Live Stream” no longer exists, the County will resume releasing water from the reservoir to the Salinas River, which is common practice under the 1973 SWRCB “Live Stream” ruling.
-The water currently flowing in the river is due to rainfall and not releases from the reservoir.
+When the live stream no longer exists, the County will resume releasing water from the reservoir to the Salinas River.

-For questions regarding the Salinas River “Live Stream”, please contact Public Works Utilities Division Program Manager, Laura Holder (805) 781-5135.
+For questions regarding the Salinas River live stream, contact Public Works Utilities Division Program Manager, Laura Holder (805) 781-5135.